AnnexMedAnnexMedAnnexMed

 Mileage Calculation and Billing Accuracy

-The No Surprises Act introduced patient balance billing protections specifically for air ambulance services and requires air ambulance providers to submit detailed annual cost and claims data to CMS.
-Air ambulance programs must manage patient disclosure requirements, participate in the federal Independent Dispute Resolution process when applicable, and meet annual reporting deadlines.
-Non-compliance creates legal and financial exposure beyond standard billing risk.
+The No Surprises Act enforces air ambulance patient protections and requires annual CMS cost and claims reporting.
+Providers must manage disclosure requirements, participate in Independent Dispute Resolution when applicable, and meet reporting deadlines.
+Non-compliance creates legal and financial exposure beyond standard billing risks, making regulatory tracking essential for air programs.

 Interfacility Transport Billing Complexity